mimersql/MimerPy/doc/gettingstarted.rst

 .. code-block:: console

   $ python3 dbtest.py
-  Using Mimerpy is easy!
+  Using MimerPy is easy!

 For more examples visit :ref:`Code examples`.
-For help with MimerSQL query syntax visit :ref:`User guide`.
+For help with Mimer SQL query syntax visit :ref:`User guide`.